communitiesuk/delta-common-infrastructure/terraform/modules/jaspersoft/README.md

 # Note the current version, look for the target of the latest symlink
 ls -l
 # Stop tomcat
-systemctl stop tomcat
+sudo systemctl stop tomcat
 # Delete symlink
-rm latest
+sudo rm latest

 # Install new version
 TOMCAT_VERSION=9.0.70